grafana/grafana-opentelemetry-starter/README.md

 The Zone can be found when you click on "Details" in the "Grafana" section on grafana.com.

-Use `endpoint` instead of `zone` when using the Grafana OSS stack.
+Use `onprem.endpoint` instead of `zone` when using the Grafana Agent.

 ## grafana.otlp.cloud.instanceId

 The Instance ID can be found when you click on "Details" in the "Grafana" section on grafana.com.

-Leave `instanceId` empty when using the Grafana OSS stack.
+Leave `instanceId` empty when using the Grafana Agent.

 ## grafana.otlp.cloud.apiKey

 Create an API key under "Security" / "API Keys" (left side navigation tree) on grafana.com.
 The role should be "MetricsPublisher"

-Leave `apiKey` empty when using the Grafana OSS stack.
+Leave `apiKey` empty when using the Grafana Agent.

 ## grafana.otlp.onprem.endpoint

-When using the Grafana OSS stack, set the endpoint to the grafana agent URL.
+The endpoint of the Grafana Agent.

+You do not need to set an `endpoint` value if your Grafana Agent is running locally with the default gRPC endpoint (localhost:4317).

-Use `zone` instead of `endpoint` when using the Grafana Cloud.
+Use `cloud.zone` instead of `endpoint` when using the Grafana Cloud.

+## grafana.otlp.onprem.protocol

+The protocol used to send OTLP data.
+Can be either `http/protobuf` or `grpc` (default).